- Room 102, Kirkby Lodge, Drake Circus, Plymouth, PL4 8AA

-Iain Stewart is Professor of Geoscience Communication at the University of Plymouth, UK, and Director of its Sustainable Earth Institute.
-His academic interests in applying Earth science to pressing societal concerns - climate change, geo-resources, geo-energy, disaster risk reduction - form the basis of his 2018 recognition as UNESCO Chair in ‘Geoscience and Society’.
+Iain Stewart is Professor of Geoscience Communication at the University of Plymouth, UK.
+His academic interests in applying Earth science to pressing societal concerns – climate change, geo-resources, geo-energy, disaster risk reduction – form the basis of his 2018 recognition as UNESCO Chair in ‘Geoscience and Society’.

 Iain’s academic roots are in active tectonics and geohazards.
 After completing a BSc in Geography and Geology at Strathclyde University (1986), and a PhD in earthquake geology at the University of Bristol (1990), he taught Earth sciences at Brunel University, west London, until 2002.
 In 2004, he joined the University of Plymouth, where he developed his interdisciplinary interests in ‘geo-communication’.